Laptop announced date: 16th June 2020

 Hold that 4K gaming laptop cash for perhaps a more powerful GPU or fancy mouse or headset.
 That's our usual advice.
 Otherwise it might be a bit disheartening to pay for a 4K gaming laptop, and then be forced to turn the resolution down on modern games to get them to run smoothly.

 Of our regular price tracked gaming mice the best value mouse today is the Kayinuo M738 Gaming Mouse 3200DPI wired 6 Buttons.
-With its a current price of $11.99 it should work well with this Razer Blade Stealth 13 2020 i7-1065G7 GTX 1650 Ti Max-Q 16GB RAM 512GB M.2 laptop.
-Another interesting point about this mouse is that as we price track it we can see it has dropped in price by $19 during these past two weeks.
+With its a current price of $12.99 it should work well with this Razer Blade Stealth 13 2020 i7-1065G7 GTX 1650 Ti Max-Q 16GB RAM 512GB M.2 laptop.
+It's interesting that even though this is a well priced mouse at the moment, it’s pricing history shows it has increased its price by $12.99 over the past two weeks.
 To give some extra insight into this mouse, we had it price tracked on 15th Aug 2020, where it was at its lowest price of $11.99.

 |Quality||Mouse||Price (USD)||Check Regional Pricing|